obiwanjacobi/Zsharp/docs/lexical/literals.md

 h = 0xFF_FF
 ```

+> TBD I am thinking of defaulting to Int64 for all literal numbers.

 ### Floating Point

 Floating point literals can be specified in different ways.
 Mainly the use of the decimal separator `.` is an indication that the value is a floating point value.
 Only a decimal format is supported (no prefix).